MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-pdf.md

 ## Known limitations

-- Certain controls are not currently supported.
+- Certain controls aren't currently supported.
 These include charts, Power BI tile, Map, and some configurations of third party PCF controls.

-- Nested Galleries are not supported
+- Nested Galleries aren't supported.

 - Non-Latin script types and font weights and styles such as bold and italic may not appear in the generated PDF for some fonts.

-- Creation of fillable PDFs is not supported
+- Creation of fillable PDFs isn't supported.